MRamadhanKesaPI/Bens-Pizzeria...Sales-and-Inventory-Analytics/README.md

 ---

 ## Recommendations
-#### 1. Enhance Inventory Management:
+#### 1. Top-Selling Items & Categories:
-   - Increase stock for high-demand items (e.g., cheese, pizza dough) to prevent shortages.
-   - Reduce procurement for underperforming beverages and sides.

-#### 2. Optimize Sales Strategies:
-   - Focus on marketing top-selling items to maximize revenue.
+   - **Highlight High Performers**:Highlight pizza, chicken wings, and Dr. Pepper in marketing and bundle deals to maximize revenue.
+   - **Add Variety**: Introduce new pizza flavors or wing sauces to keep customers interested.

+#### 2. Revenue & Order Trends:
-   - Offer promotions during low-order periods to balance sales.
+   - **Boost Slow Periods**: Offer discounts or combos during off-peak times to increase sales.
+   - **Manage Rush Hours**: Ensure enough staff and stock during lunch and evening peaks to handle demand efficiently.

-#### 3. Improve Delivery Operations:
+#### 3. Delivery vs. Pickup Distribution:
-   - Since delivery dominates, ensure efficient routing and packaging for freshness.
-   - Partner with delivery services to expand reach beyond Houston.
+   - **Streamline Delivery**: Improve routing, packaging, and staff training to prepare delivery orders as efficiently and quickly as possible.
+   - **Encourage Pickup**: Offer small incentives (like discounts or loyalty points) to reduce delivery load.

+#### 4. Inventory Stock & Management:
+   - **Monitor Critical Stock**: Regularly monitor inventory levels to prevent them from dropping below 25%
+   - **Restock Key Ingredients**: Keep enough pizza dough, mozzarella, and toppings, adjusting orders based on trends.
+   - **Reduce Waste**: Identify slow-selling items and lower their stock levels to avoid overordering.

 ---
 ### Thank you for exploring this project, Feel free to hear your thoughts, insights, or any feedback!
 Let’s keep the discussion going!